Pregnancy is one of the most vital and sensitive periods in a woman's life.

 While you're pregnant, it's very important to minimize the risk of infection by thoroughly rinsing, peeling or cooking fruits and vegetables (29).

-Bottom Line: Fruits and vegetables may be contaminated with harmful bacteria.
-It is important to thoroughly rinse all fruits and vegetables.
+Summary Fruits and vegetables may be contaminated with harmful bacteria, including Toxoplasma.
+It’s important to thoroughly rinse all fruits and vegetables.

 Raw milk and unpasteurized cheese can contain an array of harmful bacteria, including Listeria, Salmonella, E. coli and Campylobacter.

-The same goes for unpasteurized juice, which is also prone to bacterial infections.
+The same goes for unpasteurized juice, which is also prone to bacterial contamination.

 Pregnant women are advised to completely avoid drinking alcohol, as it increases the risk of miscarriage and stillbirth.
 Even a small amount can negatively impact your baby's brain development (39, 40, 41, 42).

-Since no level of alcohol has been proven to be safe during pregnancy, it is recommended to avoid it altogether.
+Since no level of alcohol has been proven to be safe during pregnancy, it’s recommended to avoid it altogether.

 Pregnancy is a time of rapid growth.